-All applicants must prepare a Supportive Services Plan that is appropriate for the project's population(s), as described in the Supportive Services Criteria Supplemental Document that is part of this NOFA.
-Projects with more than one target population must address the supportive service needs of all tenants.
+All Applicants must prepare a Supportive Services Plan that is appropriate for the project's population(s), as described in the Supportive Services Criteria Supplemental Document that is part of this NOFA.
+Projects with more than one (1) target population must address the supportive service needs of all tenants.

 The Supportive Services Plan will not be scored, but will be evaluated for quality, completeness, and inclusion of all required elements.
+The Supportive Services Plan consists of the Supportive Services Narrative questions, (either 100% Homeless or Mixed Population narrative questions) in the UNOFA application, the Property Management Plan, and the Tenant Selection Plan.
+The Property Management and Tenant Selection Plans can be in one (1) document, but each plan must be clearly identified.
 The Service Criteria Matrix and Service Definitions identify those services that are required to be addressed at the time of NOFA application and the services required by the time of construction loan closing.